 Marsh Billings Rockefeller National Park, Woodstock, Vermont.
 For twenty-five years, QLF has worked in collaboration with the National Park Service Institute based at Marsh Billings Rockefeller National Park.
-QLF has been a founding partner of the Institute since it was established along with the park in 1992.
+QLF is a founding partner of the Institute established, along with the park, in 1992.
 The Institute works at the request of the National Park Service to build and sustain creative environments and practitioner networks that foster fresh thinking on global conservation and stewardship issues.
 PHOTOGRAPH BY NORA MITCHELL